-Packaging group Smurfit Kappa has reported a 2% increase in revenues for the year to the end of December, while its pre-tax profits rose by 29%.
+Packaging specialist Smurfit Kappa has reported 9% growth in pre-tax profits for the year to the end of December, while the company's revenues inched 1% higher.

-The company also said its final dividend for the year increased by 30% from 30.75 cent to 40 cent per share.
+The company also said it is recommending a 20% increase in its final dividend to 57.6 cent per share.

 Combined with an interim dividend of 22 cent per share paid in October, this will bring the total dividend for 2016 to 79.6 cent, up 17% on 2015.

 Smurfit Kappa's chief executive Tony Smurfit said the company's "strong" results were achieved despite "significant headwinds" facing the company.

 These include higher raw material costs and currency movements which went against the group particularly in Central and South America.

 The headwinds also include a significant drop in the value of the Mexican peso in the face of persistent anti-Mexican rhetoric from US president Donald Trump and the signing of an executive order to build a wall along the southern US border.

 The company was admitted to the London's FTSE 100 index in December.

 "Admission to the FTSE 100 is consistent with our vision of being a globally recognised and respected business delivering both secure and superior returns for our shareholders," Tony Smurfit said in today's results statement.